1. Could be used against you in a court of law if not followed correctly.

 Click here for an example

+a.
 If you are looking for a start point, take ‘dot-point’ notes from Offshore Cruising Course and adapt some of his ideas to your situation.
-That course contains some exceptionally good ‘meat’ that may work for you.
+That course contains some exceptionally good ‘meat’ that will work for you.

-Then file ‘procedure snippets’ for a rainy day when the Crew Manual is being diarised.
+c.
+Then file these procedure snippets for a rainy day when the Crew Manual is being diarised.

-You are at a remote anchorage and your partner (the captain) is found with little to no pulse.
+You are at a remote anchorage, and the captain is found with little to no pulse.

-2. Is a Marine First Aid course necessary?
+2. Is a Marine First Aid course necessary?......(CREW ADVISE Form) Current Marine First Aid Certificate required.
+What's the difference?

 NOTES - Read more...